OpenUpSA/ansible-config/apps/munimoney/README.md

 3. Deploy to `web` by pushing master to dokku remote
    - For non-production, include for example: `dokku checks:disable munimoney-staging-web` (from server)
    - `git push dokku-staging master` (from development machine)
-4. Setup Letsencrypt (from server):
+4. Assuming DNS is correctly setup, run Letsencrypt command (from server):
    - `dokku letsencrypt munimoney-staging-web`